WRITING

 Drawing in the Expanded Field, Katoomba Falls Kiosk, 3x6 Project, MAPBM, 2017

-I curated this 6-week project, the second in a series of artists’ and curators’ residencies offered via the Kiosk 3x6 Project, led by Modern Art Projects Blue Mountains (MAPBM).
-Created to support the ideas of artists and curators living and working in the Blue Mountains, and Western Sydney, it offered opportunities to develop new skills in an open-ended, stimulating, and supportive environment.
+Curating this 6-week experimental investigation, the second in a series of artists’ and curators’ residencies offered via the Kiosk 3x6 Project, led by Modern Art Projects Blue Mountains (MAPBM), supported the ideas of artists living and working in the Blue Mountains, and Western Sydney, offering opportunities to discover new avenues of creative practice and develop new skills in an open-ended, stimulating and supportive environment.

-The artists were encouraged to take an experimental approach to contemporary drawing practices, taking as a starting point, the embodied history, architecture and landscape of the Katoomba Falls Kiosk site and surrounds.
+The artists were encouraged to take an experimental approach to contemporary drawing practices, taking the embodied history, architecture and landscape of the Katoomba Falls Kiosk site and surrounds as a starting point.
 Located near the Katoomba Falls escarpment and walking trails of the Blue Mountains World Heritage National Park, the building is a rare surviving example of a Federation-era kiosk, one of only four remaining in the area.

-The ‘expanded field’, in this instance, refers to the idea of investigating one discipline (drawing), through the lens of another, and without the limitations of conventional drawing norms.
-The term was devised in 1946 by American artist Robert Morris, and it originally referred to three-dimensional practices that stretched beyond the ‘white cube’ gallery framework.
+The ‘expanded field’, in this instance, refers to the idea of investigating one discipline (drawing), through the lens of another, without limitations of conventional approaches to drawing.
+The term, devised in 1946 by American artist Robert Morris, referred to three-dimensional practices that stretched disciplines beyond the ‘white cube’ gallery framework.

-This project has provided the artists with space and time to extend, or make departures from their usual practice, engaging in new activity that challenges, blends, reframes and expands conventional drawing approaches, both within and outside of the Kiosk’s physical and historical contexts.
-The artists’ diverse approaches to mark-making span a range of techniques and media including printmaking, three-dimensional design, ceramics, still and moving images, environmental and performative works, and various combinations of these.
+The project provided the artists with space and time to extend, or make departures from their usual practices, engaging in new activities that challenged, blended, reframed and expanded conventional drawing approaches, both within and outside of the Kiosk’s physical and historical contexts.
+The artists’ focused on a range of diverse mark-making techniques and media (printmaking, three-dimensional design, ceramics, still and moving images, environmental and performative works, as well as combinations of these).

-Working within, around, and on the surfaces of the architectural spaces, the artists also considered the Kiosk’s broader context, electing to use or repurpose materials found in, on, or near the site, in some cases using their bodies as tools to manipulate media, and produce drawings that referenced the unique qualities and history of the building and it’s surrounds.
-They responded with durational works, immersed themselves in the materialities of the landscape, worked within the edges of architectural spaces, and created interactive moments within the Kiosk’s rooms.
+Working within, around, and on the surfaces of the architectural spaces, the artists considered the Kiosk’s broader context, electing to use and repurpose materials found in, on, or near the site, some using their bodies as tools to manipulate media and produce drawings referencing the unique qualities and history of the building and it’s surroundings.
+Some responded with durational works, immersing themselves in the materialities of the landscape, or working within the defined edges of architectural spaces, to create interactive moments that responded to the Kiosk’s rooms.

-They defined, or re-defined their perceptions and understanding of what drawing could be, expanding their practices into new creative realms.
-The resulting works were exploratory and responsive in nature, focusing on process, emphasising the importance of slowing down, making space for experimentation and deep engagement with materials, processes, sites and ideas.
+They defined, or re-defined perceptions and understandings of what drawing could be, expanding practices into new realms.
+The resulting works, exploratory and responsive in nature, focused on process, emphasising the importance of slowing down, and making space for deep engagement with materials, processes, sites and ideas.

-Through this project, the act of drawing has been broadly redefined as being a universal human activity with inherent value, without the need for a ‘finished’ outcome.
-Celebrated in this way, drawing - the act of making marks in a raw and spontaneous way - enables us all to connect with drawing as a pathway to engaging with, understanding, expanding, recording, and reframing our world.
+Through this project, the act of drawing has been broadly redefined as ‘a universal human activity with inherent value, without the need for a ‘finished’ outcome’.
+Celebrated in this way, drawing - making marks in a raw and spontaneous way - enables us all to connect with ancient human activity, as a pathway to engaging with, understanding, expanding, recording, and reframing our world.

-My work is defined, and contained by architectural or environmental spaces.
-There is an impulse to demarcate and frame spaces into bound planar surfaces, repositories for the harnessing of light, shadow and colour, and the grouping of found, or made objects.
+My work in this project was defined, and contained by architectural spaces, following an impulse to demarcate and frame areas into contained planar surfaces, bound repositories that harnessed light, shadow, material and colour, alongside groups of found, or repurposed objects.

-Referencing Minimalism, Non-objective Abstraction, and The Field, I seek to imbue my works with a quiet, transcendent, meditative by concentrating materials into their simplest and essential attributes of line, tone, shape, surface, mark and pigment.
-Tactile materials such as beeswax, wood, paper and metal, reveal subtle impressions, and the potent, preserved fragments of historical residue.
+Referencing Minimalism, Non-objective Abstraction, and The Field, I sought to imbue my works with a quiet, transcendent, meditative quality, concentrating materials into essential attributes of line, tone, shape, surface, mark and pigment.
+Tactile materials such as beeswax, wood, paper and metal, revealed subtle human impressions, and potent, preserved fragments of historical residue.

-In this project I have explored the potential of paper, graphite and charcoal through frottage, the wrapping and binding of nails and thread on walls, harvesting and encasing local pigments in wax, to understand, embody and define the Kiosk’s context.
-I drew with tools or applied materials with my hands, which the establishment of a relationship with the building itself.
-Taking it’s existing vertical and horizontal forms as substrates, I ‘drew’ on (literally and figuratively) the history of the building, capturing residual floor markings, that were then transferred to the walls in linear threaded works.
+I explored the potential of paper, graphite and charcoal via frottage (floorboards), wrapping and binding thread on nails hammered into wallsi, harvesting and encasing local pigments in wax, in an attempt to understand, embody and define the Kiosk’s historical context.
+I applied materials with my hands, engaging in a sensory dialogue with the building.
+Taking it’s existing vertical and horizontal forms as substrates, I captured, recreated and repositioned residual floor markings, transferring them to the walls in various linear works.

-I define drawing as mark-making within space, in my practice, I respond to place and context with a particular focus on materiality, surface, ‘the edge’, and the elemental nature of materials.
-I reframe, distill, and delineate, referencing formal compositional codes through the language of boundaries, found pigments and objects, and deliberate, incidental or historical marks.
+I define drawing as ‘mark-making in space’.
+I respond to place and context with a focus on materiality, surface and edges.
+I reframe, distill, delineate, referencing formal compositional codes via a language of boundaries, found pigments, objects and incidental discovery.

 ______________________________________